-Rita Gail Johnson has been a management consultant for most of her career, specializing in strategic planning and merger integration.
+Rita Gail Johnson is the Chief Operating Officer of Global Citizens Initiative.
+She has been a management consultant for most of her career, specializing in strategic planning and merger integration.
 She was a Director at PricewaterhouseCoopers, where she led merger integration assignments in the US, Europe and the Middle East, and has held business development positions at the political risk consultancies Eurasia Group and Oxford Analytica.
 For the past several years Rita has been actively involved with nonprofit organizations in the arts, education, human rights and social services as a program director, pro bono consultant and Board member.
 Rita has an AB from Harvard and Radcliffe Colleges and an MBA from Harvard Business School.

 Susan Peters (CASA ’98) is a co-founder and producer at Twelve Letter Films.
 She has a long history in nonprofit management, with a focus on the Middle East and North Africa (MENA).
 She is a senior advisor to and former president of ABANA, an association for finance professionals with interest in the MENA region, and was executive director to the board of King’s Academy, where she led strategic planning, development and policy for a new co-ed boarding school outside of Amman, Jordan.